 Shown in picture: Matthews Fan Co.
-Atlas Diane Oscillating Ceiling Mount Ceiling Fan Model DI-CR-MTL in Polished Chrome.
-Metal Blades are included as shown.
-Comes with 3-Speed Remote Control.
+Atlas Diane Oscillating Ceiling Mount - Metal Ceiling Fan Model DI-CR-MTL in Polished Chrome.
+Metal finished blades are included as shown.
+Comes with 3-Speed Remote Control with Reverse

 The Atlas Fan Company Diane Oscillating ceiling fan is imported from the Phillipines by Matthews Fan Company.
 This high quality fan features a directional 3-speed oscillating ceiling fan equipped with standard remote control and standard slope ceiling canopy.
 The Diane oscillating directional ceiling fan provides maximum, multi-directional airflow and can be hung in small, awkward spaces or in front of HVAC ducts to make more efficient the heating, ventilation or air conditioning of any room.
 Select either solid wood blades with no cage or metal blades with a decorative safety cage.
 The fan is suitable for indoor use and is damp rated for outdoor locations when used with metal blades.

 This label is required by the FTC to be published by any company selling this fan on the Internet.

 Watts (excludes lights)